-- Business Management - The sutler carried a wide variety of goods to cater to his diverse clientele.
-Goods carried ranged from jaw harps and harmonicas to pipe tobacco, material, and furs.
+Business Management - The sutler carried a wide variety of goods to cater to his diverse clientele.
+Goods carried ranged from jaw harps and harmonicas to pipe tobacco, cloth, and furs.
 The sutler made every effort to maintain a good supply of merchandise.
 Generally three different lines of merchandise were carried: officer, enlisted, and trade.

-- Finance and Bookkeeping - The sutler's prices were set by three officers who formed a Council of Administration.
+Finance and Bookkeeping - The sutler's prices were set by three officers who formed a Council of Administration.
 Other regulations governed the flow of credit.
 A sutler could extend credit, but only up to one half of a soldier's monthly salary.
-Careful records were kept to provide proof of a soldiers' debt.
+Careful records were kept to provide proof of a soldiers' debts.
 Come pay day, the sutler was third in line at the pay table to collect his debt.

-- Convenience -Similiar to the Wal Mart supercenters of today, most sutler stores functioned as more than just stores.
+Convenience - Similar to the Wal-Mart supercenters of today, most sutler stores functioned as more than just stores.
 Many sutler stores had bars and pool tables.
 (Beer and wine only for enlisted at Fort Scott).
 A sutler store also served as a newspaper stand and a post office.

 Objectives: After participating in this program, the students will be able to: